Configure Active Directory membership provider

 Describes how to set up an Active Directory membership provider.

-Use Active Directory for authorization and authentication together with Optimizely Content Management System (CMS).
-The .NET Framework has an Active Directory membership provider which is used together with the CMS Active Directory role provider.
+Use Active Directory for authorization and authentication with Optimizely Content Management System (CMS).
+The .NET Framework has an Active Directory membership provider, which you use with the CMS Active Directory role provider.

 Prerequisites